leanprover-community/mathematics_in_lean/README.md

 and installs Lean and mathlib.
 It then presents you with a VS Code window, running in a virtual copy of the repository.
-You can then make a copy of the `src` directory, and so on, following the instructions above.
+You can then make a copy of the `MIL` directory, and so on, following the instructions above.

 Gitpod gives you 50 free hours every month.